5/15/2025

 Chief Executive Officer

-Yes.
 It will definitely slow down speed.
-It will take longer time to install ESDs in shipyards and to keep the vessels in better conditions so that they consume less and to clean their hull more often so that they don't burn more fuel, which will be a punishment for high consumers.
-Now, I think there may be a few, a number of older, heavier consuming Chinese vessels that may not be as competitive as others.
+It will take longer time to install ESDs in the shipyards and to keep the vessels in better condition so that they consume less and to clean their hull more often so that they don't burn more fuel, which will be a punishment for high consumers.
+Now, I think there may be a few, a number of older, heavier consumer, consuming Chinese vessels that may not be as competitive as others.
 And the result for those will be that they won't be making any profit.
-So I think that there will be a percentage that is scrapped because of these reasons.
-And perhaps we won't get to vessels that, we won't get to keep vessels over 20 years of age at some point.
-But I think the immediate effect is going to be on speed and delays in dry dogs.
+So I think that There will be a percentage that is scrapped because of these reasons, and perhaps we won't get to vessels that, we won't get to keep vessels over 20 years of age at some point.
+But I think the immediate effect is going to be on speed and delays in dry docks.
 And then scrapping will follow.
-Okay.
-Thank you.
+Okay, thank you.
+Thank you, Doug.

 speaker